ghc-proposals/ghc-proposals/proposals/0000-instance-scoping.rst

 related simplifications, that make the language easier to read, less ad hoc, and simpler to implement.

-It depends on proposal #326 (Inivisible parameters for declarations).
+It depends on proposal #326 (Invisible parameters for declarations).
 This proposal has a draft implementation in MR !3145.

 Proposed Change Specification